gatling/gatling/src/docs/content/reference/current/extensions/maven_archetype/index.md

 Check out available versions on [Maven Central](https://search.maven.org/search?q=g:io.gatling.highcharts%20AND%20a:gatling-highcharts-maven-archetype&core=gav).

-Beware that milestones (M versions) are not documented for OSS users and are only released for [FrontLine](https://gatling.io/gatling-frontline/) customers.
+Beware that milestones (M versions) are not documented for OSS users and are only released for [Gatling Enterprise](/enterprise/) customers.

 ## Usage